 Is It Better To Paint or Stain a Deck?
 An In-Depth Comparison

-It seems like there are so many options and you have so many questions.
+The options seem endless, and you have so many questions.
 Is it better to paint or stain a deck?
-What lasts longer on a deck, paint or stain?
+What lasts longer, painting a deck vs. staining?
 What kind of paint or stain should I use on my deck?

-The option that is best for you and your deck will vary based on a few defining factors.
-Keep reading to find out what to consider when you decide whether to paint or stain your deck.
+The best option for you and your deck will vary based on a few defining factors.
+Keep reading to find out what to consider when you decide whether it is better to stain or paint a deck.

 Table of Contents